Visit our knowledge base to learn more or get in touch with support.

-Shadowlet is recognized with the Shadowlet field in the Options panel.
-When a comp light has the same name as the Shadowlet Light name, that light will be used to control the location of the Shadowlet's shadow.
+Light Name > Choose Name: Shadowlet is recognized with the Shadowlet field in the Light Name panel.
+When a comp light has the same name as the Shadowlet's Light name, that light will be used to control the location of the Shadowlet's shadow.

 Some particles do not have a defined color, such as Sprite and Textured Polygon.
 In such cases, Color Strength should always be at 100.
 All other particles types, like Sprite Colorize/Fill and Textured Polygon Colorize/Fill have a well-defined color.

 At left, Color is black (the default).
 In middle, Color is blue, Color Strength at 40.
 At right, Color is blue, Color Strength at 80.